GoogolDKhan/Student-Library/README.md

 ## Author

-- This project is inspired by [CodeWithHarry](https://youtu.be/61a7UkDO50s)
+- This mini project is inspired by [CodeWithHarry](https://youtu.be/61a7UkDO50s)

 - Dated : 03-05-2021